Frequently Asked Questions

 How old can letters of reference be?

-We will accept letters that are no older than 3 years from the time that you are applying.
+We accept letters that are no older than 3 years from the time that you are applying.

 How many letters of recommendation can I send?